Paul Jungbluth

 Paul Léon Marie Jungbluth (Vaals, 24 November 1949) is a Dutch GreenLeft politician.
 Jungbluth was a member of the House of Representatives from 2005 to 2006.

 In parliament, Jungbluth was active on education and economic affairs.
-Jungbluth entered the House of Representatives in 2005, replacing Evelien Tonkens.
-He had a background as research in the Institute for Applied Social Sciences of the Radboud University Nijmegen where he published on education.
+He entered the House of Representatives in 2005, replacing Evelien Tonkens.
+Jungbluth had a background as research in the Institute for Applied Social Sciences of the Radboud University Nijmegen where he published on education.
 He did not stand for re-election in 2006 election.